Scott Ruscoe: TNS

 On 29 January 2002, Ruscoe joined TNS on a free transfer, signing an 18-month contract.
 He scored three goals in 15 league games in the second half of the 2001–02 season as TNS finished as runners-up to Barry Town.
-He missed just two league games in the 2002–03 season, and scored nine goals in his 32 appearances, though TNS again finished as runners-up to Barry Town.
+He missed just two league games in the 2002–03 season and scored nine goals in his 32 appearances, though TNS again finished as runners-up to Barry Town.
 He scored three goals in 26 matches in 2003–04 as TNS finished again in second place, just one point behind champions Rhyl.
 After three successive second-place finishes, he secured a league winners medal in 2004–05 after scoring three times in 31 games.
 The club retained their title with an 18-point margin in 2005–06, with Ruscoe claiming three goals from 30 league matches.
 A third consecutive title followed in 2006–07, Ruscoe claiming four goals from 29 matches.

-He achieved a career best ten goals from 33 league appearances in 2007–08, however TNS finished as runners-up to Llanelli.
-They then dropped to third-place in 2008–09, with Ruscoe scoring five goals from 32 games.
+He scored ten goals from 33 league appearances in 2007–08.
+However, TNS finished as runners-up to Llanelli.
+They then dropped to third place in 2008–09, with Ruscoe scoring five goals from 32 games.
 He played in the 2009 final of the Welsh League Cup, as TNS beat Bangor City 2–0 at Latham Park.
 He scored eight goals from 32 games in 2009–10 as TNS claimed the fourth league title of his spell at the club.
-They dropped to second-place in 2010–11, behind champions Bangor City, despite Ruscoe contributing five goals from 32 league appearances.
-He scored the winning goal in the last minute of extra-time in the 2011 Welsh League Cup final, a 4–3 victory over Llanelli at Park Avenue.
+They dropped to second place in 2010–11, behind champions Bangor City, despite Ruscoe contributing five goals from 32 league appearances.
+He scored the winning goal in the last minute of extra time in the 2011 Welsh League Cup final, a 4–3 victory over Llanelli at Park Avenue.
 He won a fifth league title in 2011–12, scoring twice from 22 games.
 A sixth league title followed in 2012–13, though he played just 14 league games, scoring once.
-He failed to make a first team appearance in 2013–14, played just twice in 2014–15, before retiring after failing to make a league appearance in the 2015–16 campaign.
+He failed to make a first-team appearance in 2013–14, played just twice in 2014–15, before retiring after failing to make a league appearance in the 2015–16 campaign.

-During his time at the club the "Saints" won the league championship eight times, the Welsh Cup four times, the Welsh League Cup six times, and the FAW Premier Cup once.
-He also holds the league record for the most European appearances – with 30 games in total, and was named as Clubman of the Year by the Football Association of Wales in 2014.
+During his time at the club, the "Saints" won the league championship eight times, the Welsh Cup four times, the Welsh League Cup six times, and the FAW Premier Cup once.
+He also holds the league record for the most European appearances – with 30 games in total and was named Clubman of the Year by the Football Association of Wales in 2014.
 He was inducted into the Welsh Premier League league Hall of Fame in November 2015.